lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 ## Creating a Trading Pair

-Any account can initiate the creation of a trading pair. **The fee for creating a trading pair is 1024 TRX, which will be burned.**
+Any account can initiate the creation of a trading pair. **The fee for creating a trading pair is 1024 LIND, which will be burned.**

 When creating a trading pair, the initial balances of the two tokens must be provided, and upon successful creation, the system will automatically deduct the corresponding tokens from the initiator’s account.